-Start by clicking the EQ Match button in the Analyzer panel, accessible via the Analyzer button in the bottom bar, which opens the EQ Match panel at the bottom of Pro-Q's interface.
+Starting EQ Match will open the EQ Match panel above the instance item.
 By default, EQ Match is already listening to plug-in input and starts analysis right away, building an input spectrum.

 Click the Reference button to choose a reference source.
 You have the following options: